BioprocessEngineer/Udacity-FSND-Project-3.2/README.md

 1.6 Run the app

 Run python project.py to start web app server.
 Navigate to localhost:5000 to visit the catalog.
+By using the app, you can create a list of universities and the countries they are located.